batiyeh/AndroidWeather/README.md

 # AndroidWeather
-Basic weather app to learn developing for Android
+Basic weather app to learn developing for Android.
+This is a work in progress for now!